terrier-org/terrier-core/doc/extend_retrieval.md

 Learning to Rank
 ----------------
-Terrier support the application of learning-to-rank techniques within Terrier's ranking process.
-This is described separately in the [learning-to-rank documentation](learning.md).
+Terrier support the application of learning to rank techniques within Terrier's ranking process.
+This is described separately in the [learning to rank documentation](learning.md).

 Using Terrier Indices in your own code
 --------------------------------------